A SHORT HISTORY OF YORK, YORKSHIRE, ENGLAND

 YORK IN THE 16th CENTURY AND 17th CENTURY

 In 1538 Henry VIII closed the friaries in York and the priories.
-In 1539 he closed St Marys Abbey, which stood immediately north of the town walls.
-Furthermore the number of parish churches in York was cut from 40 to 25.
-However a grammar school was founded in York in 1557.
+In 1539 he closed St Mary's Abbey, which stood immediately north of the town walls.
+Furthermore, the number of parish churches in York was cut from 40 to 25.
+A grammar school was founded in York in 1557.

 In the late 17th century York gained a piped water supply (for those who could afford it).
 Water flowed along wooden pipes to houses.
 By the end of the 17th century York probably had a population of around 13,000.

 In the 18th century York became less important as other northern towns grew rapidly.
 Nevertheless York was still quite large.
 It was a market town rather than an industrial town but it had many types of craftsmen like butchers, brewers, bakers, tailors, shoemakers, coopers, comb makers, jewelers and pipe makers.
 There were also book sellers and wine merchants.
 Meanwhile the port prospered.

 There were also some improvements in 18th century York.
 The first newspaper in York was printed in 1719.
 In 1732 Assembly Rooms were built where the wealthy could attend balls and play cards and the first theatre in York opened in 1736.
 New Street was built in 1746.

 York County Hospital was built in 1740 and a lunatic asylum followed in 1777.
 Then in 1788 a dispensary was opened where the poor could obtain free medicines.
 Furthermore from 1786 a man called a scavenger cleaned the streets of animal dung and other rubbish.

 In 1801, at the time of the first census, York had a population of 16,846.
 By the standards of the time, it was quite a large town but it became less important during the 19th century.
 Many other towns in Yorkshire boomed with the industrial revolution.
 However, in the early 19th century York stayed a market town with many craftsmen but no factories.